ChopChopp/obsidian/Umut's brain/Bachelor/FS25/KommunikationsTechnik/OSI/Layer 7 Application.md

-This layer encapsulates the communication that applications run on your copmuter use for communication like HyperTransferTextProtocol, SimpleMailTransferProtocol,
+This layer encapsulates the communication that applications run on your copmuter use for communication like
+- HTTP - HyperTransferTextProtocol
+- SMPT - SimpleMailTransferProtocol
+- FTP - File Transfer Protocol